billypom/squad-queue/README.md

 # QBot

 This is a fork of Cynda's [QueueBot](https://github.com/cyndaquilx/QueueBot), adjusted for 200cc Lounge.
 See his documentation for setup.

-Report bugs and errors to peng2n#2222 on Discord
 ________________________________________________

 # Player Commands